bgrissin/K8S-Cassandra/cassandra-px/README.md

 For this test we use volumes that are dynamically created and managed by PX by adding the storage volume configurations into a storageclass.

 The volumes in this lab are also consumed by cassandra stateful PODs that are also deployed via a K8S statefulset service using a headless service called cassandra.
-The difference in this lab from the local voluem  lab, is that volumes being used by PODs are dynamically created and managed on nodes that need a volume where a cassandra POD is scheduled.
+The difference in this lab from the local volume  lab, is that volumes being used by PODs are dynamically created and managed on nodes that need a volume where a cassandra POD is scheduled.
 Each Cassandra POD is also configured for Cassandra to use 2 replicas.

 Scripts are also provided for starting, stopping or obtaining status of the cassandra cluster